-Do you want to pursue a college education but lacks the resources to do so?
+Do you want to pursue a college education but lack the resources to do so?
 Thankfully, the government is offering scholarship grants for those who are less fortunate but deserving ones.
 One of these scholarship grants is the one offered by the Department of Science and Technology (DOST).
 Being a DOST scholar can help you in many ways.
 It can lessen the burden of your parents supporting your studies, especially knowing that college education requires thousands of money every semester.
 So, the question is, how can you become a DOST scholar?
 Here are a few things you should know:

 DOST Scholarship Qualifications